- Toggle Section About

 Summer internship program is an overseas culture immersion internship aimed at broadening the cultural understanding of junior officers.
 Since the Army is in a number of countries across the world, it is critical that young officers understand different cultures to ensure the building of strong relationships.
 Advanced course students have an opportunity to attend overseas Cadet Troop Leadership Training (CTLT) for three weeks between their junior and senior years.
 CTLT gives cadets a chance to serve as acting platoon leaders with an actual active duty U.S. Army unit.
 Many of the CTLT positions are with overseas units in Korea and Europe.
 Additionally, commissioned second lieutenants selected for active duty will have the opportunity to serve at duty stations all over the world, work with fellow Military officers from other countries, attend foreign Military schools and immerse themselves in the culture of their host nation while they live and work there.
 Interested contracted cadets with strong cumulative grade point averages and who are physically fit have the opportunity to be sent to a three-week Army Airborne school or the 10-day Air Assault School.

-Further Information: Biola University students who desire more information regarding this program may email or call: firstname.lastname@example.org or (657) 278-3007.
+Further Information: Biola University students who desire more information regarding this program may email or call at (657) 278-3007.

 Air Force ROTC